“Make everything as simple as possible, but not simpler. ”

 As mystified as people are with Oriental medical concepts, I have seen just as many if not more people mystified by Western diagnostic concepts and tests.
 Blood tests, for example, are windows into your health, because your blood interacts with just about every cell in your body.
-Equally as important as Yin or Yang, these tests are excellent ways to measure to benefits or failure of herbal treatment, providing–in conjunction with symptom changes–guidance to your caretakers.
+Equally as important as any natural medicine concept, these tests are excellent ways to measure to benefits or failure of herbal treatment, providing–in conjunction with symptom changes–guidance to your caretakers.

 Over the past seventy years, scientists have made tremendous progress in disease diagnosis and in our understanding of pathological processes.
 Good diagnostics are a vital part of holistic medicine.
 At our clinic we see many patients after they have received a diagnosed from Western-trained doctors, and we also send patients out to Western specialists when we find a need for further diagnosis.
 Oftentimes, using specific scientific diagnostics in conjunction with herbal signs and symptoms can be critically useful for choosing the correct treatment protocol, herbal or otherwise.

 Today, as the study of herbs continues, we now know much more about the specific biochemical actions of herbs.
 Therefore, if someone has, for example, a deficiency of a particular blood component, such as platelets or red blood cells, we can choose herbs that have been shown to improve those blood parameters.